x-yongz/qna_gpt/readme.md

-# QnA GPT
+# Averlie the QnA bot

 A simple project that takes in a voice question and tells you the answer.

-This is built on the general urllib3 and API calls, not the OpenAI python package.
+This is built on the general urllib3 and API calls.
+It will persist your conversations until you close and reopen the script.
+Just keep talking to it. :)

 ### Requirements